Your Right to an Opinion Does Not Make Your Opinion Valid

 —Leonardo da Vinci

-Without question, the political situation in the world during the last year has been one of the most stressful in recent times.
-It has led all of us to hear more opinions than we can count.
-Or, care to.
-Opinions about everything from taxes to abortion.
-Medical care to religion.
-Mental health care to race relations.
-Gender identity to gender-neutral bathroom signs.
+Few would disagree that the political situation in the world during the last year has been one of the most stressful in recent times.
+It has led all of us to hear more opinions than we can count—or than we would care to.
+Opinions abound, about everything from taxes to abortion, medical care to religion, mental health care to race relations, gender identity to gender-neutral bathroom signs.

 Comments like this give me pause.
-Because it is true that everyone is entitled to their own opinion.
+It is true, after all, that everyone is entitled to their own opinion.
 It is also true that, in the United States, we value freedom of speech so that people can communicate their opinion without prosecution.
 We value the right to believe what we think is right and to express our opinions accordingly.

-Alarmingly, most humans believe that their opinion is fact.
-We incorrectly believe that our thoughts are correct, right?
-I mean, if we think it, it must be true.
-It is true in our own head.
-We are always right.
-Right!?!
+What is not true, however, is that an opinion is a fact.
+Alarmingly, most humans believe that their opinions are facts.
+We incorrectly believe that our thoughts are correct.
+I mean, if we think it, it must be true, right?

 Wrong.
 The truth is that a fact is a statement that can be supported to be true or false by data or evidence.
 In contrast, an opinion is a personal expression of a person’s feelings or thoughts that may or may not be based in data.
 Indeed, many of our opinions are based on emotions, personal history, and values—all of which can be completely unsupported by meaningful evidence.

-For example, you may hold the opinion that Trump was a better candidate than Clinton.
-Just as you may hold the opinion that green is better than red.
-And blue cheese tastes better than cheddar.
-That the world is flat instead of round.
+For example, you may hold the opinion that Trump was a better candidate than Clinton—just as you may hold the opinion that green is better than red, that blue cheese tastes better than cheddar, or that the world is flat instead of round.
 Whether your opinion is valuable depends on how you reached that conclusion.
 Is your opinion based in data?
 Or not?

 Why does it matter to understand the difference between fact and opinion?
 Because although everyone is entitled to an opinion, not all opinions are equally valuable.
-This is precisely why opinions by “experts” are more valued in court testimony and evaluative reporting because they are more likely to provide opinions based on facts.
-Based in knowledge.
+This is precisely why opinions by “experts” are more valued in court testimony and evaluative reporting because they are more likely to provide opinions based on facts and knowledge.